AnnieYurongHuang/DESIGNTK-531---Assignment-Week-9/README.md

 2. **Install the Python extension** for Visual Studio Code.
 3. **Connect to your Raspberry Pi** via SSH or directly use the terminal in VSC if you are coding on the Raspberry Pi.

-## Running the Scripts
-- **motorpub.py**: This script simulates temperature data and publishes it to the MQTT topic.
-Run this script to start sending temperature data.
-- **run_stepper.py**: This script subscribes to the MQTT topic, listens for temperature data, and controls the motor based on the temperature.

-## How It Works
-- **Publisher**: The `motorpub.py` script generates random temperature data and sends it over MQTT.
-- **Subscriber**: The `run_stepper.py` script listens for MQTT messages on the specified topic.
-If the temperature in the received message exceeds 24 degrees Celsius, the script activates the stepper motor to make one full rotation forward and then backward.